Accepte des invités

 Staying up all night out on the streets with a bum community, just to have the experience, and telling stories around a trash can fire with them.

-Performing aerial hoop in multiple countries, so far my favorite being Iceland.
+Performing aerial hoop in multiple countries, so far my favorite being Iceland and Norway.

 Getting to see the northern lights while dogsled mushing.